Mexican economy minister resigns, dealing blow to trade team amid U.S. talks | Politics

 Mexican economy minister resigns, dealing blow to trade team amid U.S. talks

-Mexican Economy Minister Tatiana Clouthier said on Thursday she was stepping down, depriving Mexico of one of its key trade negotiators in the midst of a major dispute with the United States and Canada centering on energy.
-Clouthier, a scion of a powerful political family who became economy minister early last year, read aloud a letter announcing her decision alongside President Andres Manuel Lopez Obrador.
+Mexican Economy Minister Tatiana Clouthier stepped down on Thursday, depriving Mexico of one of its key trade negotiators as her government scrambles to head off a major dispute over energy with the United States and Canada.

-Mexican Economy Minister Tatiana Clouthier said on Thursday she was stepping down, depriving Mexico of one of its key trade negotiators in the midst of a major dispute with the United States and Canada centering on energy.

-Clouthier, a scion of a powerful political family who became economy minister early last year, read aloud a letter announcing her decision alongside President Andres Manuel Lopez Obrador.
-She did not explain why she was quitting.
-Mexico's Economy Ministry has been leading dispute resolution negotiations with the United States and Canada, which are upset about Lopez Obrador's energy policies.
+Mexican Economy Minister Tatiana Clouthier stepped down on Thursday, depriving Mexico of one of its key trade negotiators as her government scrambles to head off a major dispute over energy with the United States and Canada.
+Clouthier, a scion of a powerful political family who became economy minister early last year, said she had first told President Andres Manuel Lopez Obrador she intended to quit not long after the energy disagreement threatened to become costly for Mexico.

-Washington and Ottawa in July demanded the talks, arguing Lopez Obrador's policies breached a regional trade deal and discriminated against U.S. and Canadian investors by giving priority to state-run Mexican energy companies.
-Clouthier, who appeared visibly moved while reading the letter, said it was time for her to step down from "the major league" and cheer on the president's ruling National Regeneration Movement (MORENA) from the sidelines.
+Her resignation was effective immediately.
+The United States requested dispute settlement talks with Mexico over energy on July 20.
+Clouthier said she had first discussed her desire to step down with Lopez Obrador on July 26, using baseball as a metaphor to explain her decision.

+"Like in the game, one needs to know when to retire," Clouthier said as Lopez Obrador stood alongside her.
+Lopez Obrador, a baseball fan, has made strengthening state control of energy a cornerstone of his economic agenda.
+The policy has upset U.S. and Canadian investors who argue their companies have been put at an unfair disadvantage.

+The U.S. energy complaint, which Canada joined, put Clouthier in a tough position, forcing her to defend policies that Mexican officials privately concede very likely breach a North American trade deal Lopez Obrador is also committed to.
+Visibly moved while reading from her resignation letter in a government news conference, Clouthier said she had also raised her plan to resign with Lopez Obrador in September.

-"We respect her decision," Lopez Obrador said.
-"We insisted she stay, but she's a woman with convictions."
-A replacement will be announced on Friday, he said.
+Lopez Obrador said he respected her decision.
+"We insisted she stay, but she's a woman with convictions," he added.
+A replacement for Clouthier will be announced on Friday, Lopez Obrador said.

+Her departure just comes days after an initial consultation period for the energy dispute was set to expire.
+Washington had the option to request a dispute panel after 75 days, but U.S. and Mexican officials told Reuters talks would continue.
+If the dispute does end up at a panel, Mexico risks getting hit with punitive trade tariffs, trade experts say.

+Clouthier thanked the president for showing her "there's no exhaustion, sickness or barrier that can't be overcome when it comes to public service."
+Lopez Obrador did not respond when asked by a reporter if Clouthier was ill.

-A former congresswoman and onetime member of the opposition center-right National Action Party (PAN), Clouthier later joined forces with the leftist Lopez Obrador and played a major role in helping to run his campaign for president in 2018.
-Clouthier assumed her post after Lopez Obrador's previous economy minister, Graciela Marquez, left after two years to join Mexico's national statistics agency.
+Clouthier, a former congresswoman and onetime member of the opposition center-right National Action Party (PAN), later joined forces with the leftist Lopez Obrador and played a major role in helping run his campaign for president in 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)